xerions/phoenix_swagger/guides/live-reloading.md

 To enable live reloading:

  - Ensure `phoenix_swagger` is added as a compiler in your `mix.exs` file
- - Add the path to the swagger json files and controllers to the endpoint `live_reload` config
+ - Add the path to the swagger JSON files and controllers to the endpoint `live_reload` config
  - Add the `reloadable_compilers` configuration to the endpoint config, including the `:phoenix_swagger` compiler

 ```elixir